Muscari

 Wild Muscari armeniacum grape hyacinths have been gardened in Europe since 1871, which makes it a come-lately compared to M. ambrosiacum gardened since 1554, & M. neglectum gardened since 1868.

-Both species produce new foliage in autumn after their summer dormancy, but the grass of M. botryoides is long & floppy, & for m. armeniacum it is stiff & spidery.
-So only the spring flowers look nearly the same.
+Both species produce new foliage in autumn after their summer dormancy, but the grass of M. botryoides is long & floppy, whereas for M. armeniacum it is stiff & spidery.
+So only the spring flowers look nearly the same; the leaves are nowhere near the same.

-These are also growing at SinLur Gardens where I planted about a hundred bulbs under the Sequoia tree.
-SinLur's large grouping is in shade, & our own small drift in the Garden of Paghat the Ratgirl experiences full sun, & both do fabulously.
+In a friend's garden where I've done some landscaping, I planted about a hundred bulbs under the Sequoia tree.
+This large grouping is in shade, & our own small drift in the Garden of Paghat the Ratgirl is in full sun, & both do fabulously.
 They all happen to be in fairly droughty locations, but the bulbs would be just as adaptable to well irrigated locations.

-There are quite a lot of cultivars & we have a few of these in addition to the unnamed or wild strain by the telephone pole.
-'Cote d'Azur' & 'Dark Eyes' really don't stand out as particularly different from the wild grape hyacinth, but 'Valerie Finnis' is a unique powder-blue.
+There are quite a lot of cultivars & we have a few of these in addition to the unnamed or wild strain.
+We've planted 'Cote d'Azur' & 'Dark Eyes' but these really don't stand out as particularly different from the wild grape hyacinth, though 'Valerie Finnis' is a unique powder-blue which doesn't seed but is repoduces its bulbs by offsets with considerable abandon.

 [Garden Indexes: What's New]